 The churchyard is managed as sustainably as possible through only cutting grass where needed and only using weed killer on paths where needed.
 A change to all electric equipment when this becomes feasible would reduce emissions.
 Also ensuring that all headstone cleaning is done with eco-friendly methods will improve sustainability.
 In addition, providing space for a range of wildlife by leaving some grass to grow long, planting trees and leaving deadwood can improve the sustainability of the site.
+The addition of a compost bin on site could be used to compost weeds and some grass cuttings and then the compost can be used where needed on site.
 In addition, if appropriate, some of the timber from felled or fallen trees can be sold to bring in some revenue to the cemetery and help to enhance the sustainability of work to be carried out.